o3de/o3de.org/content/docs/atom-guide/dev-guide/render_pipelines.md

 toc: false
 ---

 A *render pipeline* describes a sequence of steps to render a 3D scene to a 2D screen.
 In **Atom Renderer**, the render pipeline is completely modular and driven by a series of passes.
-This allows you to customize the render pipeline at a feature level (such as shadows, lighting, and post effects) or by changing the rendering technique completely (such as to Deferred, Checkerboard, or Forward+).
+This allows you to customize the render pipeline for features, such as shadows, lighting, and post effects.
+You can also completely change the rendering technique; for example, to Deferred, Checkerboard, or Forward+.
 By default, Atom implements *Forward+* rendering in its pre-built render pipelines.

 Atom's pre-built render pipelines are ready to use and encompass common use cases for **Open 3D Engine (O3DE)**:
 - **Main Rendering Pipeline**: The default render pipeline for Windows, Linux, and macOS platforms.